This article provides information about the changes in Firefox 63 that will affect developers. Firefox 63 was released on October 23, 2018.

 - The Fonts tab in the Page Inspector now includes an editor that makes it easy to view and edit the settings of the fonts on your page.
 See Edit fonts for details.

-- When you hover over an object in the Accessibility Inspector, the item is highlighted and its role and name will be shown in an information bar on the page (bug 1473030).
+- When you hover over an object in the Accessibility Inspector, the item is highlighted and its role and name will be shown in an information bar on the page (Firefox bug 1473030).

-- The command line in the Web Console is now shown immediately following the console output (bug 1136299).
+- The command line in the Web Console is now shown immediately following the console output (Firefox bug 1136299).

-- A new icon has been added to the content in the Network Monitor to indicate when a URL belongs to a known tracker — see Security icons in Network request list (bug 1333994).
+- A new icon has been added to the content in the Network Monitor to indicate when a URL belongs to a known tracker — see security icons (Firefox bug 1333994).

 - The default value of

 false, meaning that system add-ons will not be listed on the

 about:debuggingpage.
 You can change the settings by navigating to

 about:config(Firefox bug 1425347).